FPGA application problems |

 The principles of contemporary processor architectures originated in the seventies and eighties.

-Most of the architectural decisions have been based on experience, marketing requirements (e.g., compatibility), measurements, and - last but not least - even gut feel.
+(e.g., compatibility), and last but not least even gut feel.

 So a desire to seek truly scientific foundations is not that difficult to understand.